lyrahgames/codeflow/docs/web/docs/programming/basic_toolchain.md

 - `ion`: really efficient

 But if you really want to have high availability of your shell then you should stick to `bash`, `zsh` or `dash`.

+The shell is a command-line interface to the standard operating system routines.
+Typically, we work with graphical user interfaces (GUIs) and therefore the shell has to be executed inside a terminal emulator.
+Like the name says, the terminal emulator emulates a terminal interface in which characters can be typed and interpreted by a running shell.
+If you have no other preferences, we recommend to choose the default terminal emulator of your operating system.

 ## Version Control System